-"Every dollar of efficiency unlocked through Global Business Services is a dollar we can put back into our vehicles for our customers or is a dollar we can take to the bottom line."
-Ammann said.
+"Every dollar of efficiency unlocked through Global Business Services is a dollar we can put back into our vehicles for our customers or is a dollar we can take to the bottom line," Ammann said.

-Tremblay, 53, most recently was the automaker's North America Manufacturing vice president.
+Tremblay, 53, most recently was North America Manufacturing vice president.